rChrisb/holbertonschool-low_level_programming/README.md

-This is the first project about the language C.
+This directory contains various projects introducing beginners to the C language.